Joseph Baldwin Academy

 Preceptors

-- complete a full university background check
+- complete a university background check

-- attend a spring orientation session
+- attend the spring orientation session

 - work under their Faculty member for all academic responsibilities